Feyerabend/ABC80/abc802/README.md

 with the IBM PC emerged as the only viable option.
-IBM PC hardware became synonymous with personal computing, leading to a decline in loyalty towards domestically produced computers. *Benchmarks* played a distinct role in evaluating performance relative to cost, and the emergence of computer clones from Asia contributed to lower prices in the market.
+IBM PC hardware became synonymous with personal computing, leading to a decline in loyalty towards domestically produced computers. *Benchmarks* played a distinct role in evaluating performance relative to cost, and the emergence of PC clones from Asia contributed to lower prices in the market.
+As the hardware was the same, you could only compete with performance versus cost.

 Microsoft played a crucial role in the computer industry by offering comprehensive BASIC support for a wide range of computer hardware.